 Do I need to purchase MaxPass in order to enjoy a day at Disneyland and Disney California Adventure?

-You can certainly enjoy the parks without Disney MaxPass—we’ve all been doing that for years!
+You can certainly enjoy the parks without Disney MaxPass — we’ve all been doing that for years!
 But you will get a lot more done if you use MaxPass because the periods of time between making reservations are much shorter and the return times are a little earlier than the standard FASTPASS tickets.
 You also save a lot of walking time, being able to make reservations while standing in line for another ride or while eating a meal.
 We happen to love the convenience!
-If you are leaving Disney California Adventure with your next few ride reservations set in Disneyland, you can accomplish a lot more in your day.
 That said, we know people are hesitant about any kind of premium add-ons such as preferred parking, additional checked bag charges, premium viewing areas and more.

-Right now, we see this as a time-saving option.
-If you have little ones or restless tadpoles, the convenience of not running between FASTPASS machines could be a plus.
-The same with those of us who can't walk long distances—take Flora's dad for example.
-He loves visiting the park but can't always keep up with the kids.
-Giving him some down time while we go online to get passes can give him a breather and avoid unnecessary walking.
+We see this as a good tool to maximize time.
+If you have restless tadpoles, the convenience of not running between FASTPASS machines could be a plus.
+The same with those of us who can't walk long distances and want to avoid unnecessary walking.
 Families with other special needs or who already require DAS services may really appreciate having one more tool to help them maximize their day.
-On the other hand, if you are taking a group of people who do not enjoy those thrilling “e-ticket” rides, then you can most likely get by without MaxPass and rely on traditional FASTPASS for the few rides that are more your speed that offer FASTPASS.
+You can view FASTPASS reservations and DAS reservations in the app, helping to keep your plans straight.

 By now, you've probably come up with your own Disneyland FASTPASS retrieval system.
-One member of the family takes the tickets and heads to Space Mountain while the others move to Haunted Mansion.
+One member of the family takes the tickets and heads to Space Mountain to collect FASTPASSES while the others move to Autopia.
 This divide-and-conquer strategy will still work.